Timoci Natuva

 Natuva is a former Colonel in the Republic of Fiji Military Forces.
 He holds a Master of Arts in Strategic Studies from Deakin University.
 He attended Sawani Village School and later Lelean Memorial School.
 He has had over 30 years of military experience.
-Between 1989–90, he Company Commandered with 2FIR in Sinai.
-He was appointed Chief Operations Officer Civil Military Affairs at the UNTAET in Dili, East Timor and Darwin, Australia, and between 1992–93, he was appointed Military Advisor to the UN Secretary General in Afghanistan and Pakistan.
+Between 1989 and 1990, he Company Commandered with 2FIR in Sinai.
+He was appointed Chief Operations Officer Civil Military Affairs at the UNTAET in Dili, East Timor and Darwin, Australia, and between 1992 and 1993, he was appointed Military Advisor to the UN Secretary General in Afghanistan and Pakistan.
 In 2001, he assumed the position of Chief-of-Staff of the United Nations Interim Force in Lebanon (UNIFIL).
-In 2007 he was appointed to be Contingent Commander of the First Fiji Infantry Regiment, Fiji Guard Unit for the United Nations Assistance Mission in Iraq (UNAMI).
+In 2007 he was appointed to be Contingent Commander of the First Fiji Infantry Regiment, Fiji Guard Unit for the United Nations Assistance Mission for Iraq (UNAMI).